US warns EU on making friends with China's 'dictator'

 But Chinese foreign ministry spokesman Wang Lutong told reporters the same day, according to the AFP news agency: "We oppose any foreign interference in this matter [Hong Kong]".

-The EU-China summit came amid growing talk of a new US-China Cold War, as well as speculation that the EU would have to pick sides.
+The EU-China summit came amid growing talk of a new US-China Cold War, as well as speculation that Europe would have to pick sides.

 Going back to EU-US relations, Gidwitz, the American ambassador, admitted that Trump was a difficult partner.